-Election Day is tomorrow making it a great opportunity to exercise your right to be mentally and physical well.
+Election Day is around the corner making it a great opportunity to exercise your right to be mentally and physical well.
 Granted, casting your vote is not going to immediately lower your cholesterol or your blood pressure, however, voting connects you to your community, creates mental well-being and improves health outcomes.
 Here’s how:

 Strengthen Social Ties